North Carolina Department of Health and Human Services North Carolina Public Health

 Notice of Privacy Practices

-Responsibilities of North Carolina Division of Public Health State Laboratory of Public Health
+Privacy Responsibilities of the North Carolina Division of Public Health, State Laboratory of Public Health

 The North Carolina Division of Public Health, State Laboratory of Public Health is required to protect the privacy of your health information that may identify you.
 This health information includes health care services that are provided to you, payment for those health care services, or other health care operations provided on your behalf.

 This agency is required by law to inform you of our legal duties and privacy practices with respect to your health information through this Notice of Privacy Practices.
-This Notice describes the ways we may share your past, present and future health information, ensuring that we use and/or disclose this information only as we have described in this Notice.
-We do, however, reserve the right to change our privacy practices and the terms of this Notice, and to make the new Notice provisions effective for all health information that we maintain.
-Any changes to this Notice will be posted on our agency web site at http://slph.ncpublichealth.com/.
-Copies of any revised Notices will be available to you upon request.
+This notice describes the ways we may share your past, present and future health information, ensuring that we use and/or disclose this information only as we have described in this notice.
+We are required to abide by the terms of the notice currently in effect.
+We do, however, reserve the right to change our privacy practices and the terms of this notice, and to make the new notice provisions effective for all health information that we maintain.
+Any changes to this notice will be posted on this website.
+Copies of any revised notice will be available to you upon request.

 The North Carolina State Laboratory of Public Health is authorized under North Carolina General Statue 130, Article 3 (N.C.
 G.S.
 130A-88), to “make examinations, and provide consultation and technical assistance as the public health may require.”
 It is the only public health reference laboratory in North Carolina.
 Specimens for laboratory testing and analysis are received from local health departments, health clinics, doctor’s offices, hospitals, other laboratories, and other health care providers to aid in the diagnosis, treatment, and monitoring of individual, community, or environmental health problems.

-2. The N.C.
-State Laboratory of Public Health may submit (PHI), such as name, address, birth date, social security number and/or Medicaid number, and laboratory services performed to the Medicaid office for payment of laboratory testing performed for an individual.
+Payment: The NC State Laboratory of Public Health may submit Protected Health Information (PHI), such as name, address, birth date, social security number and/or Medicaid number, and laboratory services performed to the Medicaid office for payment of laboratory testing performed for an individual.

-3. The N.C.
-State Laboratory of Public Health may use PHI in the following healthcare operations:
+Healthcare Operations: The NC State Laboratory of Public Health may use PHI in the following healthcare operations:

 1. Review and evaluate the skills, qualifications and performance of laboratory staff by review of laboratory records.